Breaking the Commitment Trap: Rethinking Project RFPs for Outcome Certainty

 In traditional project delivery models, RFPs are often issued as a signal of readiness to proceed.
 However, readiness is frequently assumed—not proven.
 Key dimensions of project definition remain vague or unresolved, such as:

-Undefined scope boundaries and interfaces
+Undefined scope boundaries and poorly constructed handoffs at interfaces

-Ambiguous acceptance criteria and success metrics
+Ambiguous acceptance criteria and undefined success metrics

 Underdeveloped risk identification and mitigation strategies

-Lack of resource capacity assessments and supply chain readiness
+Overly hopeful resource capacity assessments and supply chain readiness

 Despite these gaps, RFPs demand fixed-fee proposals, committed schedules, and firm deliverables.
 This dynamic forces proposers to inflate contingencies, make aggressive assumptions, or shift risks back to the owner post-award—manifesting later as change orders, rework, and disputes.